Few nations on Earth have had a more colorful history than Japan.

 After the Meiji Emperor's death, his son became the Taisho Emperor (r.
 1912-1926).
 His chronic illnesses allowed the Diet of Japan to democratize the country further.
 Japan formalized its rule over Korea and seized northern China during World War I.

 The Showa Emperor, Hirohito, (r.
-1926-1989) oversaw Japan's aggresive expansion during World War II, its surrender, and its rebirth as a modern, industrialized nation.
+1926-1989) oversaw Japan's aggressive expansion during World War II, its surrender, and its rebirth as a modern, industrialized nation.